AlexanderLabWHOI/EUKulele/README.md

 ### Community guidelines

 #### How to contribute to `EUKulele`
+If you are interested in modifying `EUKulele`, you may fork the project for your own use, as detailed in the [MIT License](https://github.com/AlexanderLabWHOI/EUKulele/blob/master/LICENSE) we have adopted for the project.
+In order to contribute, please contact the developers via Arianna Krinos (akrinos (at) mit (dot) edu) after making the desired changes, after which a pull request may be submitted.

 #### Submitting an issue
+If you have any suggestions for feature additions or any problems with the software that you would like addressed with the development community, please submit an issue on the [Issues tab](https://github.com/AlexanderLabWHOI/EUKulele/issues) of the project `GitHub` repository.
+You may want to search the existing issues before submitting, to avoid asking a question or requesting a feature that has already been discussed.

 #### Asking for help
-If you have questions about how to use `EUKulele`, or would like to seek out collaborations related to this project, you may contact Arianna Krinos at akrinos (at) mit.edu.
+If you have questions about how to use `EUKulele`, or would like to seek out collaborations related to this project, you may contact Arianna Krinos at akrinos (at) mit (dot) edu.

 ### Acknowledgments

-Authors: Arianna Krinos, Sarah Hu, and Harriet Alexander Natalie Cohen contributed significantly to project development and testing.
+Authors: Arianna Krinos, Sarah Hu, and Harriet Alexander.

+We gratefully acknowledge Natalie Cohen, who contributed significantly to project development and testing.

 ## TO DO